Silic0nS0ldier/theory/packages/assertions/README.md

 # Assertions

-Assertions built with speed, correctness, and determinism in mind.
+Assertions for Theory built with speed, correctness, and determinism in mind.
+Not exception based.

-TODO: Revise reporting implementation.
-Use hooks, and assertions should return true/false.

 ## Usage